-The School Counts!
+Students with 90% attendance level in grades 9 - 12: The School Counts!
 Scholarship is a \$250 book scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM and are receiving over \$1,000 in other aid.
 Students not receiving over \$1,000 in other aid may receive up to a \$1,000 tuition/fee scholarship instead of the \$250 book scholarship.

-The tuition/fee scholarship may be renewable for up to three consecutive semesters if the student maintains a 2.50 semester and cumulative grade point average or higher and successfully completes at least 12 hours each semester, a total of at least 27 hours after the first year, and 42 hours after the third semester.
+Renewal: The tuition/fee scholarship may be renewable for up to three consecutive semesters if the student maintains a 2.50 semester and cumulative grade point average or higher and successfully completes at least 12 hours each semester, a total of at least 27 hours after the first year, and 42 hours after the third semester.
 Students must enroll in at least 12 hours to be awarded this scholarship

 Students must enroll full-time to receive the scholarship.
 (The tuition/fee scholarship and book scholarship cannot be combined.)
 The student's transcript must designate they are an official School Counts! completer.
 This scholarship may be expanded depending on the availability of funds.
 Contact the UACCM Financial Aid Office for details.
+No application necessary.